Srishti-Singhal/FreeCodeCamp_Basic_HTML_and_HTML5/README.md

 # FreeCodeCamp_Basic_HTML_and_HTML5
-Solution of basic HTML and HTML5 course
+Solution of Basic HTML and HTML5 course